Air Show

 The Night Air Show will feature the best-of-the-best in Night Aerial Entertainment.
 Hold on to your hats, this year’s Night Air Show will even surprise those who have seen our Night Air Show in the past!

-Bob Carlton “Fire & Lights” Jet Super Salto Sailplane
+Bob Carlton “Fire & Lights” Twin Foxjet Sailplane

 Since 1903, airplanes and fire have been mortal enemies.
 Bob Carlton coaxes them into a snarling truce with the spectacular Fire & Lights night pyro show.
 With sparks, smoke, fireballs and bomb bursts, Fire & Lights sets the night sky ablaze with color and action.
 Don’t be fooled by so-called twilight shows.
 This is a true, hard-dark night aerobatic performance, not just a day show sneaking in at sunset.